mthenw/frontail/README.md

-# frontail – realtime streaming logs to the browser
+# frontail – streaming logs to the browser

 ```frontail``` is a Node.js application for streaming logs to the browser.